getpopper/popper/docs/sections/ci_features.md

       par2: val4
 ```

-results in the following folder structure:
+Results in the following folder structure for the `popper/` logs
+folder:

 ```bash
 $ tree pipelines/your-popper-pipeline/popper